buddhist-uni/buddhist-uni.github.io/_posts/2020-12-31-ni-hao-avuso.md

 {% include inline_content.html category="monographs" slug="sexual-consent_popova" %}
 - Whether you're sexually active or not, the third precept against sexual misconduct obliges us to consider carefully the nuances of consent.
-- With chapters covering rape culture, power, negotiation, activism, and more, this concise yet comprehensive monograph will surely help structure and guide any investigation into this important and uncomfortable topic.
+- With chapters covering culture, power, negotiation, activism, and more, this concise yet comprehensive monograph will surely help structure and guide any investigation into this important and uncomfortable topic.

 {% include inline_content.html category="articles" slug="should-trees-have-standing_stone-chris" %}
-- Lastly, beyond caring for the animals and each other, Chris Stone makes the mindblowing case for the idea that _everything_ should have rights.
+- Lastly, beyond caring for the animals and each other, Chris Stone makes the mind-blowing case for the idea that _everything_ should have rights.
 - A utopian idea, perhaps, but one worth taking seriously as we rebuild the world in 2021.

 Wishing you a happy and most auspicious new year,